kihahu/dendron-notes/vault/books.tech.data-intensive-applications.ch10-batch.md

 - **A uniform interface**
     - interface is **file**: actual file, socket, stdin, stdout, device driver, etc.
 - Separation of logic and wiring
-    - defaulting to stdin and stdout allows k
+    - defaulting to stdin and stdout allows loose coupling and program doesn’t know or care where input comes from or output going
+- Transparency and experimentation
+    - input immutable, can repeatly run
+    - can inspect intermediate results
+    - piping output to file allows checkpointing progress

+# MapReduce

+Lots of parallel with Unix:
+-